Actinidia arguta: Pests

 Hardy kiwi vines are vulnerable to several botanical diseases, including phytophthora crown and root rot (the most serious problem), botrytis rot, and sclerotinia blight.
 Vines are also vulnerable to pest infestations, including root knot nematodes, two-spotted spider mites, leaf rollers, thrips, and Japanese beetles.
 Cats can also pose a problem, as they are attracted to a catnip-like smell produced by the hardy kiwi vines.
 Cats have been known to destroy vines and dig up roots in search of the source of the scent.

 Culinary use

 Kiwiberries are primarily produced for the fresh fruit market, sold in small punnets as a ready-to-eat fruit.
 Kiwiberries are also processed into jams, preserved fruit and juices.
 In China, kiwiberry food additives such as nutritional powders and fruit vinegars are commercially available, and kiwiberry wines are produced in the United States.

 In Korea, kiwiberries are known as darae (다래).
 Young leaves, called darae-sun, are often consumed as namul vegetable.
-The vines can be tapped in early spring to gather sap, which migratory farmers in Gangwon province are said to have used the sap as a food source during famines.
+The vines can be tapped in early spring to gather sap, which migratory farmers in Gangwon province are said to have used as a food source during famines.